tnichols83/three29-color-picker-test/README.md

 # Three29 Color Picker

 For this assignment please [review the video](https://youtu.be/hCtDH4mE59k) for reference for the functionality of this web application.
-After you finish the video return here.
-When you build this feel free to use any libraries you want or any build tools you prefer to work with.
+After you finish the video fork the repository to your own account in a private repository.
 When you install it will create a sqlite database file which the default `.env` file utilizes.
 There are database migrations that need to be ran that will setup the colors table in the format we want.
 The overall concept of this test is to take the color picker hex string and convert it into red/green/blue on the backend.
 The overall task should be easy but this is more of a code golf type situation where I want to gauge how cleanly you can execute this task and if you are able to work with a full stack problem from start to finish with a set of requirements.
+When you build this feel free to use any libraries you want or any build tools you prefer to work with.

 ## Official Requirements List